marcoagbarreto/marcoagbarreto.github.io/docsrc/source/index.rst

 | ``2020 - Current`` **Biomechatronics Lab. at ITESM**
 | Guadalajara, Jalisco
 | *Master's Student and Researcher*
 | The Lab. researches technology oriented to biomechatronical applications to serve the community.
+Currently, the Lab. has a research partnership with MIT's Media Lab involving the Extreme Bionics project.
-| I'm a full time student in biomechatronical research.
-I'm part of the Exteme Bionics team, engaged in the development of 3D reconstruction algorithms for non-rigid object and deformable soft tissues for the applications in prosthetic design.
+| I am a full time student and researcher in the biomechatronical field, engaged in the development of 3D reconstruction algorithms for non-rigid object and deformable soft tissues for the applications in prosthetic design.
 My research involves machine vision, machine learning and biomedical applications.
 | Lab website : `gda.itesm.mx/biomechatronics <https://gda.itesm.mx/biomechatronics/>`_

 | ``2019 - 2020`` **Catena Machinery Business**
 | Guadalajara, Jalisco
-| *Leader Mechanical Design*
+| *Mechanical Design*
 | Catena is a manufacturing company specialized in industrial machinery.
-I performed as a design leader, component selection, manufacturing, machinery testing.
+| I performed as a designer, component selection, manufacturing and machinery testing.
 * Welding self aligning pipe rotators 10Ton.
 * Heat tube sealing machine for pharmaceutic industry.

-| ``2017 - 6 months`` **Proligono**
-| Guadalajara, Jalisco
-| *Internship*
-| Proligono is a marketing business, it creates media and creative content for brands.
-I was a Jr. in video editing and animation.
-| Proligono website : `proligono.mx <https://www.proligono.mx/>`_

 Publications
 ------------